 I would urge that you stick to email for all recruiting communication instead of using text, Facebook/Facebook Messenger, Instagram, or any other social media platform.
-If a coach reaches out to you first through social media, I would move the conversation over to email and follow step 1 above.
+If a coach reaches out to you through social media, I would forward the conversation to email and follow step 1 above.
 You can be friendly in your conversations, but you are not friends.

 Anyone stating they are a part of a college program should be easily identified through the rugby team’s website (listed under Staff or Coaches).
-Just because someone says they are a part of the team and could “help you” does not make it so.
-Do your due diligence and make sure the person you are talking to truly part of the program.
+Just because someone says, they are a part of the team and could “help you” does not make it so.
+Do your due diligence and ensure the person you are talking to is truly part of the program.
 The Director of Rugby or Head Coach is the person who can speak to your chances of admission or scholarship.